Here’s what I think you should know. There’s a big problem with sale or return and it might be killing your business.

 Doesn’t that sound pretty good?

 Compared to sale or return, wholesale is clean and simple.
-If you set a decent minimum order, you’ll get paid in big blocks of cash rather than dribs and drabs as things sell.
+If you set a decent minimum order, you’ll get paid in big blocks of cash rather than dribs and drabs.

 And once you’ve waved it off at the post office, you can strike each order from your to-do list.
 There’s no checking in to see if your stuff has sold.
 That’s not your problem – it’s the shopkeeper’s.